After the Accident: Helpful Tips

 Do I have to call the police after a minor car accident in Illinois?

-It is almost always a good idea.
+It is almost always a good idea, and Illinois requires a crash report when someone is injured or vehicle damage passes the State’s reporting threshold.
 A police report makes a clear record of what happened, who was involved, and where the crash took place.
 Your insurance company and any injury claim may need that report later, even if the damage looks small at first.

 Should I move my car after a crash?

-If no one seems badly hurt and the vehicles still work, it is usually safer to move them out of the lane of traffic and turn on your hazard lights.
+If no one seems badly hurt and the vehicles still work, it is usually safer in Illinois to move them out of the lane of traffic and turn on your hazard lights, Illinois law expects drivers to move drivable vehicles so they do not obstruct traffic.
 If someone is seriously injured, the cars cannot move, or the crash is very severe, leave the vehicles where they are and focus on getting people to safety until help arrives.

 What if the other driver’s insurance company calls me?

 You can be polite, but you do not have to give a detailed or recorded statement right away.
-You can tell the adjuster you would like to speak with a lawyer first so you understand your rights.
-Do not guess about your injuries or agree to a quick settlement before you know how you are healing.
+You can tell the adjuster you would like to speak with a lawyer, like Parker & Parker in Peoria, first so you understand your rights.
+Do not guess about your injuries or agree to a quick settlement before you know how you are healing: once you sign a release, you usually cannot reopen an Illinois claim if your injuries turn out to be more serious.

 How long do I have to start a car accident case?

-There are legal deadlines that limit how long you have to bring an injury claim, and some types of claims have very short notice periods.
-The exact time limit can depend on where the crash happened, who was involved, and other facts.
+In Illinois, most car accident injury lawsuits must be filed within two years (735 ILCS 5/13-202).
+Some types of claims have much shorter notice periods, and the exact time limit can depend on where the crash happened, who was involved, and other facts.
 Because of this, it is best to talk with a lawyer as soon as you can after the accident.

 How much does it cost to hire a Peoria car accident lawyer?